PaulWheatcroft/payment/docs/index.md

 ## Deployment strategy

 - As this is a stand alone new feature I don't see the need to hide behind a feature flag and have a feature branch.
+- Branches used for development would be merged in to main following Component and E2E tests upon PR creation.
-- Dev, UAT, and Prod environments.
+- Dev (manual deploy), UAT (merge to main), and Prod (tagged release) environments.
-- Pick engaged clients who want to be part of the process and include them on early releases and encourage feedback
+- Pick engaged clients who want to be part of the process and include them on early releases and encourage feedback.
 - Phased launch to key clients facilitate early user feedback.

 ## Focus areas